Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 substance use disorders
 When compared to melancholic depression, people with atypical depression tend to have an earlier onset and a more chronic course of the illness.
 They also are more likely to have family members who have chronic depression.

-Some evidenceTrusted Source also suggests that atypical depression may be related to seasonal depression and obesity.
+Some evidence also suggests that atypical depression may be related to seasonal depression and obesity.

 How is atypical depression treated?
 Atypical depression is often treated with psychotherapy, medication, or both.